polakowo/vectorbt/docs/docs/getting-started/installation.md

 # Installation

-You can install vectorbt with pip, the Python package manager, or with Docker.
+You can install VectorBT with pip, the Python package manager, or with Docker.

 ## With pip